-To get any Bookstore to stock your book you will have to go around and visit in person and more than likely have to beg them to stock it for you.
+To get any Bookstore to stock your book you will have to go around and visit in person and more than likely have to ask them to stock it for you.

 The only way someone can purchase your book is to “special order” it, but because Ingram or Barnes and Noble will not stock Publish America books, there will be very little chance that the bookstore can order it.

-The Author has to do all of the distribution, publicity, and marketing for their book.
+The author has to do all of the distribution, publicity, and marketing for the book.

 Do you have any experience with Publish America?
 Let us know using the comments section below.